Best known as a red gemstone and birthstone of January.

 Garnet -- An Essential Industrial Mineral and January's Birthstone: James G. Evans, Phillip R. Moyle, David G. Frank and Donald W. Olson; United States Geological Survey Fact Sheet 2006-3149; 2006.

-Industrial Garnet: Donald W. Olson; United States Geological Survey Minerals Yearbook, 2012.
+Industrial Garnet: by Donald W. Olson; United States Geological Survey 2012 Minerals Yearbook, August 2016.

-Industrial Garnet: Donald W. Olson; United States Geological Survey Mineral Commodity Summary, 2014.
+Industrial Garnet: by Donald W. Olson; United States Geological Survey Mineral Commodity Summaries, February 2014.